Charles Honoris: Work

-Elected as member of the House of Representatives (2014-2019)
+Political career

 'Charles Honoris' who is also Chairman of Taruna Merah Putih Jakarta chapter, a youth wing organization of PDI-P was elected as a member of the Indonesian House of Representatives during the elections held on 9 April 2014 for a five-year term.
 Charles received the most votes in his electoral district with 96,842 votes surpassing senior politicians such as Effendi Simbolon and Speaker of the House of Representatives Marzuki Alie from the Democratic Party.

-Re-election to the House of Representatives (2019-2024)

 In the 2019 election Charles Honoris was re-elected to the House of Representatives with 102,408 votes.
+He was reelected for a third term in the 2024 election with 97,016 votes.